 The project scope for this application also includes an upgrade of the existing Adelanto Compressor Station.
-SoCalGas and SDG&E determined the operational requirements for the station (e.g., minimum and maximum station throughput, minimum inlet pressure, maximum outlet pressure), and URS Corporation, a consultant with compression station expertise, was contracted to further develop the engineering and design and provide a detailed estimate based on TRC used their expertise in conjunction with input from equipment manufacturers.
-5 to determine the overall station horsepower requirement and develop the preliminary design for the station upgrade.
+SoCalGas and SDG&E determined the operational requirements for the station (e.g., minimum and maximum station throughput, minimum inlet pressure, maximum outlet pressure), and URS Corporation, a consultant with compression station expertise, was contracted to further develop the engineering and design and provide a detailed estimate based on their expertise in conjunction with input from equipment manufacturers.

 The current station consists of a single gas-turbine driven compressor installed in the early 1970's.
 The total horsepower of this existing unit is inadequate to provide the necessary throughput for the North-South Project at the required design conditions.
-Without the ability to move the required volume of gas through the Adelanto Compressor Station, the minimum flow requirements on the Southern System described in the updated testimonies of Ms. MarelliMusich and Mr. Bisi could not be met through this project.
+Without the ability to move the required volume of gas through the Adelanto Compressor Station, the minimum flow requirements on the Southern System described in the updated testimonies of Ms. Marelli and Mr. Bisi could not be met through this project.
 As such, the aforementioned station upgrades are required.
 Since the existing turbine-driven compressor is no longer in commercial production, and ongoing maintenance and procurement of replacement parts is difficult and costly, it will be retired.